typedb/typedb-docs/_09-query/02-get-query.md

 </div>

-This returns 10 instances of type `person` starting from the 100th person ordered by their `age`.
+This returns 10 instances of the `person` (entity) type starting from the 100th person ordered by their `age`.

 ## Summary
 A `get` query is used to extract information out of the knowledge graph by describing the desired result in the preceding `match` clause.
 We use the modifiers `limit`, `order by` and `offset` to retrieve an optionally ordered subset of the matched instances.